 The offer was the option of an adult social care authority being able to charge an additional “precept” on its council tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016/17.
 It was originally made in respect of the financial years up to and including 2019/20.
 If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to the approval of the House of Commons.

-On 7 February 2022, the Secretary of State for Levelling Up, Housing and Communities announced, as part of the final local government settlement 2022 to 2023, and subject to the approval of the House of Commons, that Councils would be able to charge a further 1% in 2022/23, in addition to flexibility rolled over from the previous year.
+On 6 February 2023, the Secretary of State for Levelling Up, Housing and Communities announced, as part of the final local government settlement 2023 to 2024, and subject to the approval of the House of Commons, that Councils would be able to charge 2% in 2023/24.

 * The Council Tax (Demand Notices) (England) (Amendment) Regulations 2020.

 Finding out more